Matthew 5:40: Analysis

 The word coat here can also be translated as shirt, and it refers to the basic garment one would wear on one's upper body.

-This is often interpreted as an example of the non-resistance Jesus advocated in the previous verse " France, however, disagrees with this view.
-He sees this verse as far more closely linked to Jesus renunciation of property and the material.
-If one has faith in God one should not be afraid to lose all materials possessions, for even if it leads to great hardship on Earth, they will be properly rewarded by God.
+This is often interpreted as an example of the non-resistance Jesus advocated in the previous verse.
+France, however, disagrees with this view.
+He sees this verse as far more closely linked to Jesus' renunciation of property and the material.
+If one has faith in God, one should not be afraid to lose all material possessions, for even if it leads to great hardship on Earth, they will be properly rewarded by God.

 Nolland interprets this verse as referring to a specific case of someone extremely poor, who has nothing but his clothing to be sued for.
 The demand of the creditor is thus unreasonable and is a possible violation of Jewish law.
-To Nolland the surrendering of the cloak and the last vestiges of decency will serve to shame the creditor, and show his immorality.
+To Nolland the surrendering of the cloak and the last vestiges of decency will serve to shame the creditor and show his immorality.

 Difficulty is added to the interpretation of this verse due to the mistranslation and one's understanding of the previous verse (YLT): "But I say unto you, That ye resist not the evil: but whosoever shall smite thee on thy right cheek, turn to him the other also."
 The adjective ponero is often translated as “not evil” (KJV) or other variants such as "the evil person."
 Examining the Greek to English Interlinear, the brackets show ‘person’ was being inferred by the translators while the adjective ponero simply means evil.
 Additionally, Exodus 21:24-27 shows that an "eye for an eye" was not to be taken literally as a servant who lost an eye or tooth due to their master striking them was to be let go as a freeman.
 One related instruction the nation of Israel was giving on the topic of judicial prosecution is seen in Leviticus 19:18 which states: "Thou shalt not avenge, nor bear any grudge against the children of thy people, but thou shalt love thy neighbour as thyself."